Collage of February 2020 movie releases

-Our most anticipated movies for February 2020.
-Be sure to let us know what you’re looking forward to the most in the comments below.
+Here are the films we’re most keen for this month.
+Tell us what you’re looking forward to in the comments below.

-DC has been on a solid run with Shazam and Aquaman.
-Birds of Prey looks very promising, going for a far more fun tone than Suicide Squad, at least from inception unlike that film in which they tried to match the tone of its trailers in the editing suite.
-I enjoyed Margot Robbie’s Harley for the most part although I am keen to see her in more than just hot pants.
-The rest of the cast looks very good, particularly Mary Elizabeth Winstead as Huntress.
+DC has been on a solid run with Shazam! and Aquaman.
+Birds of Prey looks promising, leaning into a fun tone from the outset—rather than trying to retrofit it in the edit like Suicide Squad.
+I enjoyed Margot Robbie’s Harley and I’m keen to see her beyond hot pants.
+The ensemble looks great, particularly Mary Elizabeth Winstead as Huntress.

-Ewan McGregor’s Black Mask is also a very intriguing part of the film as we have only seen bits and pieces of him in the lead up.
-Seeming him potential play someone very unhinged is exciting.
-Hopefully it is a good ensemble film and not the Harley Quinn Show Featuring the Birds of Prey.
+Ewan McGregor’s Black Mask is also intriguing; seeing him potentially play someone very unhinged is exciting.
+Here’s hoping it’s a true ensemble and not simply “The Harley Quinn Show featuring the Birds of Prey.”

 Ashley Hobley